 How should I invest during high inflation?

-There are some investments that should be avoided in a high inflation, rising rate environment.
+There are some investments that should be avoided in a high-inflation, rising-rate environment.
 As Howard Marks says, “Avoid the losers and the winners will reveal themselves.”

-Guaranteed Investment Certificates (GICs), low-yielding government bonds and fixed guaranteed annuities will almost certainly erode your purchasing power over time.
+But remember, Guaranteed Investment Certificates (GICs), low-yielding government bonds and fixed guaranteed annuities will almost certainly erode your purchasing power over time.
 You don’t need a PhD in advanced statistics to understand that if you buy something that pays 1% per year, over time it will make you poorer if annual inflation is greater than 2%.